Librarika/manual/docs/cataloging.md

 To use this method, please follow the below steps:

 * Please go to the `Dashboard -> Catalogs -> Catalog Items` section.
-* Click on the `Manual Add` button on the top of the section.
+* Click on the `Manual Add` button.
+* System will display the Add Media form.

 	![Media edit form](img/media-manual-add-form.png)

-* Enter necessary information for the title.
+* Enter book information with the details.
-* Click on the `Submit` when you are done
+* Click on the `Submit` button when you are done.
-* Your information will be saved and you will be redirect to the view page of the new entry.
+* The data will be saved and you will be redirect to the view detail page.
 * Add relevant author information from this view page.
 You can add multiple authors one by one.

-An associated `Media copy` record will also be created automatically.
+An associated `Media copy` record will be created automatically.
 You are free to make any changes to the newly created copy record as you feel necessary.

 ### Bulk Import